kjedwards/next-trip-study/README.md

 Especially considering that this is a single page application with extremely straightforward functionality and API interactions, I felt this was the best way to go.

+For the options, I chose `react-select`.
+In my experience, it has been quite a robust option.
+It allows for searchable options as well as async.

 ## Assumptions